MichaelBaker/bottle-rack/readme.md

 * Some really weird bottles might not fit
 * Might need padding or something to handle oddly shaped bottles
 * Some bottles might be obfuscated a bit

+### Sliding Shelf

+Three skinny shelves stacked three deep which slide on a track.

+Pros:

+* Can make more use of depth
+* Can be made lower, which means you can have a top surface to put weird bottles and tools on

+Cons:

+* Bottles will be somewhat obscured while it's closed
+* Requires either counter balancing or some kind of casters to hold the weight of the bottles
+* Bottles might rattle unless the track is very smooth